pji/blackjack/README.rst

 	* Allow players to react to the actions of other players.
 	* Allow casino to react to players.
 	* Add casino catching and removing card counting players.
+	* Allow players to join a table partway through the shoe.
 * Build UI for saving and restoring game state.
 * Allow splitting more than once.
 * Add ability to configure by file.